1015s/oss-project/README.md

 **Git clone from Private Github repository**
 1. Open the top-level folder NOT associated with the git repository
 2. Click "Clone" button
-3. You will be able to see confirmation message window which ask if it's private or not.<br>Click Y button
+3. You will be able to see confirmation message window which asks if it's private or not.<br>Click Y button
 4. Enter github repository's url to clone
-5. Enter github repository's token
+5. Enter github repository's access token

 <br>

 **Git clone from Public Github repository**
 1. Open the top-level folder NOT associated with the git repository
 2. Click "Clone" button
-3. You will be able to see confirmation message window which ask if it's private or not.<br>Click N button
+3. You will be able to see confirmation message window which asks if it's private or not.<br>Click N button
 4. Enter github repository's url to clone